wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.24.1 =
+Fixed: Syntax error with parse_ini_string
+Fixed: Images containing "%20" were not imported into the post content

 = 1.24.0 =
 New: Compatibility with Joomla 3.2